 (Photo credit to Silver Bow Outfitters who offer fishing tours in Montana.)

-The Coeur d’Alene river spans through both the Kootenai and Shoshone counties, covering over 38 miles, so you have some choice and where you fish.
+The Coeur d’Alene river spans through both the Kootenai and Shoshone counties, covering over 38 miles, so there are plenty of places to choose from for a fishing excursion!

-If you’re interested in Idaho fishing, there’s this great resource that can tell you everything from the licenses and tags required to the records of fish stock in a particular area.
+Obviously, if you’ve read this far, then you’re interested in Idaho fishing.
+Since that’s the case, I have to mention this great resource that can tell you everything from the licenses and tags required to the records of fish stock in a particular area.
 You can even download maps to help you get to the right location.

-This crazy awesome site for you avid fisherman happens to be Idaho Fishing Planner on the Idaho.gov site.
+This crazy awesome site for avid fishermen happens to be Idaho Fishing Planner on the Idaho.gov site.
 A quick search for the Coeur d’Alene River reveals over 17,000 creeks, rivers, tributaries or lakes for you to fish.
 You read that right.

-If the Idaho river isn’t the place you’d like to go, you’re bound to find the perfect location by perusing said list.
-You can find the list here.
+If the Idaho river isn’t the place you’d like to go, you’re bound to find the perfect location by perusing the site’s list.
+You can find it here.
 And if you want to check out the Coeur d’Alene river specifically, click here.

 Happy fishing!
-And if you’re in the Coeur d’Alene area and are interested in a wake surfing boat or a pontoon for a day, give us a shout.
+And if you’re in the Coeur d’Alene area and are interested in a wake surfing boat or a pontoon for a day, give us a shout or hop over to our boats tab to investigate your choices.